Jalastin/ECS-189L-Project/ProjectDocument.md

 - Originally I picked an arbitrary max force for the pearls, 250f.
 However after the majority of play testers reported that the pearl was too slow, I increased the max force to 350f.
 Any force higher than this however was too much, as it made the majority of our levels too trivial.
 At 400f I was able to throw a pearl hard enough to skip the first zone entirely!

 - I kept the gravity of both the Projectile and Player the same: 1.
 The only thing I changed was their masses.
 I settled on a mass of 2 for the Player and 0.2 for the Pearl.
-Any more felt to sluggish, and any less felt to light / floaty.
+Any more felt too sluggish, and any less felt too light / floaty.

 ### Dark Zone